millacarmona/morphospace/README.md

   `"mspace"` objects (background shape models, shapes along ordination axes, or specific coordinates selected interactively).

-- New `burnaby` function, implementing Burnaby's approach for standardization of morphometric data by computing a shape subspace orthogonal to an arbitrary vector or variable
+- New `burnaby` function, implementing Burnaby’s approach for standardization of morphometric data by computing a shape subspace orthogonal to an arbitrary vector or variable